LearnFL/LearnFL/README.md

 ### Hi there I am Dennis Rotnov 👋

-An enthusiastic leader, programmer and data scientist, I am passionate about exploring the world of coding and data science.
+An enthusiastic leader, engineer, programmer and data scientist, I am passionate about exploring the world of coding, web development, data science, embedded systems programming.
 With a penchant for problem solving, I am always eager to dive deep into the details of any project I am working on.
 My experience with electronics has been invaluable in helping me to develop innovative solutions.
 I have a strong work ethic and always strive to exceed expectations.
 As a team player, I am a great asset to any group.
 My enthusiasm for coding and data science is boundless, and I am always looking for new ways to expand my knowledge.

 <!--